dpc10ster/RJafrocTimes/index.md

 This, and other considerations, led me to conclude that an update to the book was needed.
 To keep the book-length within a reasonable limit I decided to split the original book into four books: a quick start book for those needing to apply the methods with minimum theoretical fuss, a book focusing on ROC methodology, a book on the significance testing procedure and, my specialty, a book focusing on FROC methodology.

-# Documentation: HTML files
+# Documentation formats: HTML and PDF

-Support for the pdf file has been removed in the ROC book (4/8/23) as plots produced by `plotly` do not compile when using this format.
+* `RJafroc` software:

-* HTML documentation for the `RJafroc` software (i.e., datasets, functions and update history) is available [here](https://dpc10ster.github.io/RJafroc/).
+    + HTML documentation (i.e., datasets, functions and update history, etc.) is available [here](https://dpc10ster.github.io/RJafroc/).
 The software is fairly stable and undergoing occasional updates.

+* `RJafrocQuickStart` book:
+    + The HTML online book is available [here](https://dpc10ster.github.io/RJafrocQuickStart/).
-* The HTML online book `RJafrocQuickStart` is available [here](https://dpc10ster.github.io/RJafrocQuickStart/).
-Go [here](https://github.com/dpc10ster/RJafrocQuickStart/blob/gh-pages/RJafrocQuickStart.pdf) and then click on `Download` to get the `RJafrocQuickStart.pdf` file.
+    + The PDF online book is available [here](https://github.com/dpc10ster/RJafrocQuickStart/blob/gh-pages/RJafrocQuickStart.pdf) (click on the `Download` link to get the pdf file).

+* `RJafrocRocBook` book:
-* The HTML online book `RJafrocRocBook` is available [here](https://dpc10ster.github.io/RJafrocRocBook/).
+    + The HTML online book is available [here](https://dpc10ster.github.io/RJafrocRocBook/).
+The pdf file output has been removed in this book (4/8/23) as plots produced by `plotly` do not compile when using this format.

+* `RJafrocSigTestBook` book:
+    + The HTML online book is available [here](https://dpc10ster.github.io/RJafrocSigTestBook/).
-* The HTML online book `RJafrocSigTestBook` is available [here](https://dpc10ster.github.io/RJafrocSigTestBook/).
-Go [here](https://github.com/dpc10ster/RJafrocSigTestBook/blob/gh-pages/RJafrocSigTestBook.pdf) and click on `Download` to get the `RJafrocSigTestBook.pdf` file.
+    + The PDF online book is available [here](https://github.com/dpc10ster/RJafrocSigTestBook/blob/gh-pages/RJafrocSigTestBook.pdf) (click on the `Download` link to get the pdf file).

+* `RJafrocFrocBook` book:
+    + The HTML online book is available [here](https://dpc10ster.github.io/RJafrocFrocBook/).
-* The HTML online book `RJafrocFrocBook` is available [here](https://dpc10ster.github.io/RJafrocFrocBook/).
-Go [here](https://github.com/dpc10ster/RJafrocFrocBook/blob/gh-pages/RJafrocFrocBook.pdf) and then click on `Download` to get the `RJafrocFrocBook.pdf` file.
+    + The PDF online book is available [here](https://github.com/dpc10ster/RJafrocFrocBook/blob/gh-pages/RJafrocFrocBook.pdf) (click on the `Download` link to get the pdf file).

+# Note

 The online books are under development and parts marked TBA (to be added) should be ignored.
 Each chapter has a **How Much Finished (HMF)** section giving a rough idea of the extent to which that chapter has been completed.
 I expect to complete the books in about three years (~Dec 2025).